Skip to content

 Pennsylvania Psychiatric Institute Expand answer

-Pennsylvania Psychiatric Institute is a joint venture between Penn State Health Milton S. Hershey Medical Center and UPMC Pinnacle.
-It is the only university-affiliated inpatient psychiatric facility in central Pennsylvania.
-The mission of this collaboration is to provide comprehensive psychiatric services to the people of central Pennsylvania.
+Pennsylvania Psychiatric Institute is the only university-affiliated inpatient psychiatric facility in central Pennsylvania.
+The mission of this institution is to provide comprehensive psychiatric services to the people of central Pennsylvania.

 The facility is a multi-story teaching hospital which includes three units for adult and geriatric inpatient care encompassing more than 60 adult beds, a 16-bed adolescent unit and a nine-bed children’s unit.
 The facility is also equipped with an electroconvulsive therapy suite and houses an admissions office, outpatient opioid treatment program, conference rooms and general outpatient services.